Category Archives: Postulate Mechanics

 We mostly know our considerations.
 The underlying postulates likely remain hidden.

 The postulates give rise to sensations.
 The sensation is true to us because we feel it even before it forms into a well-defined thought and acquires a meaning.
 This clarity of perception comes from the assimilation of this new sensation with other sensations that are already there.
-The assimilation brings about a continuity, consistency and harmony among all the sensations, such that they start to make more sense.
+The assimilation brings about a harmony, consistency and continuity among all the sensations, such that they start to make more sense.
 This assimilation leads to increasing clarity of perception of what is there.
 Thus comes about the conception and consciousness of the knowable universe.

 .